timodonnell/timodonnell.github.io/_includes/about.md

 I'm an immunologist and software engineer.
-I currently work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic groups develop large machine learning models.
-I also occasionally work with biotechs as a [technical consultant](https://inferenceprojects.com).
+I currently work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic groups develop deep learning models.
+I also occasionally work with biotechs as a technical consultant.

 Prior to joining Open Athena, I spent a year at [Imprint](https://www.imprint.org/), a [focused research organization](https://www.convergentresearch.org/about-fros) that is working to decode disease information from immune receptor repertoires.